 Tunnel CIDR Block

-If you enable BGP dynamic routing for the tunnel, the CIDR block of the tunnel is displayed.
+If BGP dynamic routing is enabled for the tunnel, this field displays the BGP tunnel CIDR block.

 Local BGP IP Address

-If you enable BGP dynamic routing for the tunnel, the BGP IP address on the Alibaba Cloud side is displayed.
+If BGP dynamic routing is enabled for the tunnel, this field displays the BGP IP address on the Alibaba Cloud side.

 Connection Status